 Here's another thing you and your cat have in common: a love for herbs.
-If you enjoy cooking with fresh herbs like rosemary and parsley, you can start doing a happy dance – they're safe for your fur baby, too!
+If you enjoy cooking with fresh herbs like the parsley or rosemary plant, you can start doing a happy dance – they're safe for your fur baby, too!

 In fact, parsley is full of potassium, beta-carotene, and vitamins A, B, and C, which are all good things in the cat world.

-Rosemary is one of the world's most favored herbs for its versatility in cooking as well as its relaxing scent.
+The rosemary plant is one of the world's most favored herbs for its versatility in cooking as well as its relaxing scent.
+So do cats like rosemary?
+Yes!
 Your cat loves it because rosemary acts as a natural flea repellant, too!

 Many of the plants that are healthy for your cat are also healthy for you!
 In the world of us two-legged creatures, valerian is known for its sleep promoting properties.
 However, it'll do just the opposite for your cat.

 Valerian acts as a stimulant for your cat and gives her all the good feels.
 In fact, if your cat is carrying around a bit of excess weight, it may be just what your cat needs to get some good, healthy exercise.

 If you get a valerian plant for your home, you may see your kitty nibbling on its leaves – and that's perfectly fine.
 It's safe to eat and your cat will love her new source of natural energy.